GeekyAnts/nativebase-docs/docs/migration/Tabs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-API for Tabs is in progress, till then you can check this [recipe](buildingTabView.md) for building Tabs.
+API for Tabs is in progress, in the meantine you can check this [recipe](buildingTabView.md) for building Tabs.

 <!-- Migrating to v3 will provide a lot more **design**, **size, variation**, **color** and **customisation** option.